dm-p/powerbi-visuals-custom-template/readme.md

 * Add [powerbi-visuals-utils-formattingutils](https://github.com/microsoft/powerbi-visuals-utils-formattingutils) package so that we can do [localisation](https://microsoft.github.io/PowerBI-visuals/docs/how-to-guide/adding-localization/).
     * Add sample localisation keys to `capabilities.json`.
     * Create `stringResources/en_US/resources.resjson` with these keys, so that we can validate `en_US` localisation when we package (not currently supported in the developer visual).
-* Fix the JSON schema configuration for `pbiviz.json`, `capabilities.json` and `dependencies.json` as these are [currently broken](https://github.com/microsoft/PowerBI-visuals-tools/issues/285).
 * Fill out the `pbiviz.json` with some defaults so that I can run `pbiviz package` without it erroring about missing fields.
 * Add [rendering events handling](https://microsoft.github.io/PowerBI-visuals/docs/how-to-guide/rendering-events/), so that we're doing the right thing if we want to work towards certification.